themaninthesuitcase/themaninthesuitcase.github.io/_posts/2021-02-05-using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape.md

         alt="Lower case A showing the paths before fixing." src="/images/2021-02-05-using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape/A-outline.png" />

 Select the affected object with the edit path tool (F2) and select Path > Break Apart.
 Everything will probably go solid now and look horrid.
+Things are easier to see here as I have set the stroke to a different colour.

 <img class="padded center"
         alt="Lower case A after using the break apart command"